 Surgery: This option is usually done for patients who have reached the stage of scoliosis for stability and not to increase the degree of deviation.
 The back area is fully opened, the curvature of the spine is smoothed and the vertebrae are stabilized with wire and supports on the greatly curved vertebrae.

-In our health group, all types of treatments for scoliosis patients are performed under the supervision of highly qualified professionals and experienced surgeons, using the latest technologies.
+In our hospital, all types of treatments for Scoliosis patients are performed under the supervision of highly qualified professionals and experienced surgeons, using the latest technologies.